nyd456/AzureSearch-Api-Service/README.md

   - **Entity Framework Core (EF Core)**
     - Use model with EF Core to work with a database

-The dataset is searched with two approaches:
+The data source is searched with two approaches:
 - **Microsoft SQL Server Database Search**
 - **Azure AI Search** (**Azure.Search.Document**)